3,200,000 Books Are In Print in the U.S. 2000

 "Although IBM actively worked with the Hitler regime from its inception in 1933 to its demise in 1945, IBM has asserted that since their German subsidiary came under temporary receivership by the Nazi authorities from 1941 to 1945, the main company was not responsible for its role in the latter years of the holocaust.
 Shortly after the war, the company worked aggressively to recover the profits made from the many Hollerith departments in the concentration camps, the printing of millions of punchcards used to keep track of the prisoners, the custom-built punchcard systems, and its servicing of the Extermination through labour program.
 The company also paid its employees special bonuses based on high sales volume to the Nazis and collaborator regimes.
 As in many corporate cases, when the US entered the war, the Third Reich left in place the original IBM managers who continued their contacts via Geneva, thus company activities continued without interruption" (Wikipedia article on IBM and the Holocaust, accessed 05-23-2009).

-American director, screen writer and film producer Steven Spielberg directed, co-authored and produced, through DreamWorks and Amblin Entertainment, Universal City, California, the science fiction film A.I.
+In 2001 American director, screen writer and film producer Steven Spielberg directed, co-authored and produced, through DreamWorks and Amblin Entertainment, the science fiction film A.I.
 Artificial Intelligence, telling the story of David, an android robot child programmed with the ability to love and to dream.
 The film explored the hopes and fears involved with efforts to simulate human thought processes, and the social consequences of creating robots that may be better than people at specialized tasks.

 The film was a 1970s project of Stanley Kubrick, who eventually turned it over to Spielberg.
 The project languished in development hell for nearly three decades before technology advanced sufficiently for a successful production.
 The film required enormously complex puppetry, computer graphics, and make-up prosthetics, which are well-described and explained in the supplementary material in the two-disc special edition of the film issued on DVD in 2002.

-Keyhole, Inc., a software development firm in Mountain View, California, specializing in geospatial data visualization applications, was founded.
+The prehistory of Google Earth began in 2001 when a software development firm called Keyhole, Inc., was founded in Mountain View, California, which happened also to be Google's base of operations.
+Keyhole specialized in geospatial data visualization applications.
 The name "Keyhole" paid homage to the original KH reconnaissance satellites, also known as Corona satellites, which were operated by the U.S. between 1959 and 1972.
-Google acquired the company in 2004.
+Google acquired Keyhole in 2004, and Keyhole's Earth Viewer reached a wide public as Google Earth in 2005.
+Other aspects of Keyhole technology were incorporated into Google Maps.

 196,000 pages of text could be etched with an electron microscope on a two square-inch plate.